matindi/documentation/README.md

     |-------------|------------------------------------------|
     | Hello World | 557db03de997c86a4a028e1ebd3a1ceb225be238 |
  - An object in git is a key value pair of SHA1 and their corresponding immutable blobs.Step 6 above shows us a the "hello world" object.
+  There are 4 types of objects in git :
+  1. commit
+  2. Tags
 (add the photo/representation of the object on the file system)
 1. `mkdir example`
 2. `cd example`